mmguinness/CV/README.md

 #### Strong verbal, visual and written communication

 - My communicaiton and organisational skills really helped with our team projects.
 Preparing diagrams, mock-ups and giving order to tasks helped us to stay focused and split the work easily.
-This can be seen in [Makers BnB](https://github.com/mmguinness/makersbnb) group project.

 #### Meticulous attention to detail